 User interface design

 Visual design for eLearning

 Using media in eLearning

 We can customise the topics to the needs of your project.

-At the end of the program you will have the capability to develop high-impact effective and engaging eLearning.
+At the end of the lab, you will have the capability to develop high-impact effective and engaging eLearning.

 Who should attend

 who might have designed only a few modules and want to improve.

 If you’re an experienced instructional designer this lab is not for you.

 The learning experience is project-based.
 During the lab, you will design and develop one or more eLearning modules.
 There will be weekly virtual classroom sessions plus one-on-one coaching time every fortnight.
 In the early part of the lab, the virtual classroom sessions will cover the basics of eLearning design and development.
 In later stages, these sessions will be about the group supporting each others’ project work.